-setup_coffee_lounge(solver, save_into="\$exp_dir/statistics.hdf5", every_n_iter=1000)
+setup\coffee\lounge(solver, save\into="\$exp\dir/statistics.hdf5", every\n\iter=1000)

-This sets up the coffee lounge.
-It also specifies a file to save the information we accumulated in coffee breaks.
-Depending on the coffee breaks, useful statistics like objective function values during training will be saved into that file, and can be loaded later for plotting or inspecting.
+This sets up the coffee lounge, which holds data reported during coffee breaks.
+Here we also specify a file to save the information we accumulated in coffee breaks to disk.
+Depending on the coffee breaks, useful statistics such as objective function values during training will be saved, and can be loaded later for plotting or inspecting.

-add_coffee_break(solver, TrainingSummary(), every_n_iter=100)
+add\coffee\break(solver, TrainingSummary(), every\n\iter=100)

-First of all, we allow the solver to have a coffee break after every 100 iterations so that it can give us a brief summary of the training process.
-Currently TrainingSummary will print the loss function value on the last training mini-batch.
+First, we allow the solver to have a coffee break after every 100 iterations so that it can give us a brief summary of the training process.
+By default TrainingSummary will print the loss function value on the last training mini-batch.

-We also add a coffee break to save a snapshot for the trained network every 5,000 iterations.
+We also add a coffee break to save a snapshot of the trained network every 5,000 iterations:

-add_coffee_break(solver, Snapshot(exp_dir), every_n_iter=5000)
+add\coffee\break(solver, Snapshot(exp\dir), every\n\iter=5000)

-Note that we are passing exp_dir to the constructor of the Snapshot coffee break.
-The snapshots will be saved into that directory.
+Note that we are passing exp\dir to the constructor of the Snapshot coffee break so snapshots will be saved into that directory.
 And according to our configuration of the solver above, the latest snapshots will be automatically loaded by the solver if you run this script again.

-In order to see whether we are really making progress or simply overfitting, we also wish to see the performance on a separate validation set periodically.
+In order to see whether we are really making progress or simply overfitting, we also wish to periodically see the performance on a separate validation set.
 In this example, we simply use the test dataset as the validation set.

 We will define a new network to perform the evaluation.
 The evaluation network will have exactly the same architecture, except with a different data layer that reads from the validation dataset instead of the training set.
 We also do not need the softmax loss layer as we will not train the validation network.
-Instead, we will add an accuracy layer on the top, which will compute the classification accuracy for us.
+Instead, we will add an accuracy layer on top, which will compute the classification accuracy.